Budget

 BPM 8.5.4 – Submission of Proposed Budget – budget submission by the following major categories (fund groups):

-BPM Section – 8.5.5 Board Approval of Institution’s Original Budget – June approval by the BOR of the final institutional budgets by the major categories listed in BPM 8.5.4.
+BPM Section – 8.5.5 Board Approval of Institution’s Original Budget – Approval by the BOR of the final institutional budgets by the major categories listed in BPM 8.5.4.

 Budget Amendments